A3-Root/Root_Anomalies/README.md

-# Heavily Reworked Zeus Module for Alias's Anomalies
+# Heavily Reworked Zeus Module of Aliascartoon's Anomalies

 For use in missions without needing the Eden Editor.
 Found under tabs "Root's Anomalies" in the "Modules" section.